Suck.com: History

 Suck was initiated in 1995 by writer Joey Anuff and editor Carl Steadman, two former employees of HotWired, the first commercial online magazine.
 The name of the website, Suck.com, was chosen as a domain name with possibly offensive connotations — though apparently not enough to be disallowed by Network Solutions, which controlled the InterNIC system for the distribution of domain names before ICANN acquired that authority.
 The name also described the nature of "news aggregator" sites that "sucked" stories from the internet and published them in magazine-like formats.

-During 1996, Suck hired writer Heather Havrilesky, who wrote the column Filler under the pseudonym of "Polly Esther".
+During 1996, Suck hired writer Heather Havrilesky, who wrote the column Filler under the pseudonym Polly Esther.

 In 1997, Suck published a compilation of the site's most popular essays in Suck: Worst-Case Scenarios in Media, Culture, Advertising and the Internet (ISBN 1-888869-27-5).

 In the years 2000 to 2001, cartoonist Peter Bagge did a number of comics journalism stories for Suck on such topics as politics, the Miss America Pageant, bar culture, and the Oscars.

 Closure

 In July 2000, after a decrease in Internet investment, Suck.com merged with Feed Magazine to create Automatic Media.
 The concept was to streamline operations and collaborate on boutique operations with low staffing costs.
 The joint project, Plastic.com, was founded with only four staffed employees.

-Despite the site's faithful following and a combined reader base of more than one million, however, Automatic Media ended in June 2001.
+Despite the site's faithful following and a combined reader base of more than one million, Automatic Media ended in June 2001.
 On June 8, 2001, Suck.com declared that they were "Gone Fishin'" indefinitely, and the site ceased to publish new content.
 Regarding the indefinite hiatus, co-founder Joey Anuff said, "It was a shame.
-On the other hand... it’s shocking how long Suck lasted."
+On the other hand... it's shocking how long Suck lasted."